Step 1: Determine a confidence interval for the ratio of standard deviations or variances

 P-value > α: The ratio of the standard deviations or variances is not statistically significant (Fail to reject H0)

 If the p-value is greater than the significance level, the decision is to fail to reject the null hypothesis.
 You do not have enough evidence to conclude that the ratio of the population standard deviations or variances is statistically significant.
 You should make sure that your test has enough power to detect a difference that is practically significant.
-For more information, go to Increase the power of a hypothesis test.
+For more information, go to Power and

 By default, the 2 variances test displays the p-values for Levene's method and Bonett's method.
 If you use the test for the normal distribution, Minitab displays the p-value for the F-test.
 Choose a test on the properties of the distribution of the data, as follows:

 Bonett's test is accurate for any continuous distribution and does not require that the data are normal.
 Bonett's test is usually more reliable than Levene's test.

 Levene's test is also accurate with any continuous distribution.
 For extremely skewed and heavy tailed distributions, Levene's method tends to be more reliable than Bonett's method.

 The F-test is accurate only for normally distributed data.
 Any small deviation from normality can cause the F-test to be inaccurate, even with large samples.
 However, if the data conform well to the normal distribution, then the F-test is usually more powerful than either Bonett's test or Levene's test.

 Problems with your data, such as skewness and outliers can adversely affect your results.
 Use the graphs to look for skewness (by examining the spread of each sample) and to identify potential outliers.

 Examine the spread of your data to determine whether your data appear to be skewed.

 When data are skewed, the majority of the data are located on the high or low side of the graph.
 Often, skewness is easiest to detect with a histogram or boxplot.